vxrdis/allen-interval-probabilities/README.md

 > Suliman proposed that seven relations (equals, before, after, starts, started_by, meets, met_by) occur with probability 1/9, and the remaining six with 1/27.

-At `p = 0.5` and `q = 0.5`, the empirical distribution closely matches this model (χ² p ≈ 0.76), offering strong support for Suliman under balanced conditions.
+At balanced probabilities (`p = 0.5`, `q = 0.5`), repeated stochastic simulations (50 runs, 5000 trials each) indicate that Suliman’s predictions hold approximately 70% of the time (mean χ² p ≈ 0.4, range: 0.15–0.8), highlighting inherent stochastic variability.
+This balanced condition (equal probability of intervals starting and ending) creates the specific stochastic environment where Suliman's 1/9 vs 1/27 distribution holds.

 Outside this region, Suliman's model is rejected — suggesting its validity depends on specific temporal density regimes.